Use our Ash Wednesday coloring pages to teach about the Catholic season of Lent. See them near the bottom of this page.

 Finely chop all vegetables except the grape leaves and mix well with the uncooked rice.
 Place a heaping tablespoon of this mixture on a grape leaf and roll up, make sure the ends of the grape leaves are folded in to secure the filling.
 Continue until all mixture and grape leaves are used.
 Arrange the rolls in a pan for cooking.
 Barely cover the rolls with water.
 Sprinkle about a tablespoon of salt over the top.
 Cover the pan and cook on medium heat for about 15 minutes.
 Add the ½ cup of lemon juice and cook for another 10 minutes or until all liquid has been absorbed.

-From Rev. Fr.
+From a visitor to Rev. Fr.
 Gregori at